mary-amn/booking-system/README.md

 ### Race Condition Handling

 A potential race condition exists when two concurrent requests attempt to book the same resource simultaneously.
-This project solves this using **pessimistic locking at the database level**.

-*   **Implementation**: Within the `CreateBookingHandler`, a transaction is initiated, and a `SELECT ...
+*   **Implemented Solution**: This project solves the race condition using **pessimistic locking at the database level**.
+Within the `CreateBookingHandler`, a transaction is initiated, and a `SELECT ...
 FOR UPDATE` query is placed on the `resources` table row for the specific resource being booked.
+This forces any concurrent transaction trying to book the same resource to wait until the first one is complete, guaranteeing data consistency.

-*   **Why this approach?**: This forces any concurrent transaction trying to book the same resource to wait until the first one is complete.
-It's a highly reliable method that guarantees data consistency without adding external dependencies like Redis.
+*   **Alternative & Rationale**: For a system designed to scale across multiple instances (a distributed system), a more scalable approach would be to use a distributed lock with an external service like Redis.
+However, the database-level lock was chosen because it is a robust, self-contained solution that correctly solves the core problem without adding and managing a new dependency.

 ### Migration Automation

 *   **Current State**: Migrations are run manually via `docker compose exec app npm run migration:run`.
 This was a deliberate choice to ensure a stable, predictable startup process.

-*   **Future Improvement**: The next step would be to automate this by modifying the `Dockerfile`'s entrypoint to run the migration command before starting the application server (e.g., `CMD ["sh", "-c", "npm run migration:run && node dist/main"]`).
+*   **Future Improvement**: The next step would be to fully automate this by modifying the `Dockerfile`'s entrypoint to run the migration command before starting the application server (e.g., `CMD ["sh", "-c", "npm run migration:run && node dist/main"]`).

 ## 📖 API Model